Empathy and Altruism: Are They Selfish?

-In 1909, the psychologist Edward Titchener translated the German ‘Einfühlung’ (‘feeling into’) into English as ‘empathy’.
-At the time, German philosophers discussed empathy in the context of our aesthetic evaluation, but Titchener maintained that empathy also helps us to recognize one another as minded creatures.
+In 1909, psychologist Edward Titchener translated the German Einfühlung [‘feeling into’] into English as ‘empathy’.
+At that time, German philosophers discussed empathy in the context of æsthetic evaluation, but Titchener advanced that empathy also helps us to recognize one another as minded beings.

-Sympathy (‘fellow feeling’, ‘community of feeling’) is a feeling of care and concern for someone, often someone close, accompanied by the wish to see him better off or happier.
-Compared to pity, sympathy implies a greater sense of shared similarities, and greater personal investment.
-However, unlike empathy, sympathy need not involve a shared perspective or shared emotions.
-Indeed, sympathy is often more about the person sympathizing than the person being sympathized with.
-Empathy and sympathy often lead to each other, but need not do so.
+Sympathy [‘fellow feeling’, ‘community of feeling’] is care and concern for someone, often someone close, accompanied by a wish to see her better off or happier.
+Compared to pity, sympathy implies a greater sense of shared similarities and deeper personal engagement.
+But unlike empathy, sympathy does not involve a shared perspective or shared emotions, and while the facial expressions of sympathy convey caring and concern, they do not convey shared distress.

-Compassion (‘suffering with’) is more engaged than simple empathy, and is associated with an active desire to alleviate the suffering of the other.
-With empathy, you mirror the other’s emotions; with compassion you not only share them but also elevate them into a universal, transcending experience.
-Compassion is one of the main motivators of altruism.
+Compassion, or ‘suffering alongside’ someone, is more engaged than simple empathy, and is associated with an active desire to alleviate the suffering of its object.
+With empathy, I share your emotions; with compassion I not only share your emotions but also elevate them into a universal and transcending experience.
+Compassion, which builds upon empathy, is one of the main motivators of altruism.

 The empathy paradox

 My friend tearfully confides that, when she was a child, she was sexually abused by her father.
-Moved by her plight, I try to comfort her.
-“I know just how you feel.”
-To my surprise, she seems annoyed by what I just said.
-“No, you don’t know how I feel!
-You can’t!”
+Moved by her plight, I try to comfort her: “I know just how you feel.”
+To my surprise and alarm, she snaps at what I just said: “No, you don’t know how I feel!
+How could you?”

-In claiming that I cannot know how she feels, my friend is implying that she knows how I feel—or, at least, that however I might feel, it is not how she feels.
-But if she is correct in asserting that I cannot know how she feels, then how can she know how I feel, and that how I feel is not how she feels?
+Notice that, in claiming that I cannot know how she feels, my friend is implying that she knows how I feel—or, at least, that however I might feel, it is not how she feels.
+But if she is correct in asserting that I cannot know how she feels, how can she know how I feel, or that how I feel is not how she feels?

-A similar paradox is raised in the Zhuangzi, which is one of the two foundational texts of Daoism.
+A similar paradox is raised in the Zhuangzi, which is one of the two foundational texts of Taoism:

 Theory of mind

-Empathy rests on ‘theory of mind’, that is, the ability to understand that, being different, others see things differently from us, and perhaps also differently from reality, and that they have different beliefs, intents, desires, emotions, and so on.
-Theory of mind is innate (‘from up above the Hao’), first apperaring at about four years of age.
-It improves over time, and, for each individual and in general, can be trained in extent and accuracy.
-Importantly, it enables us to posit the intentions of others and to explain and predict their actions.
+Empathy rests on ‘theory of mind’, that is, on the ability to understand that, being different, different people see things from a different perspective, and have different beliefs, desires, proclivities, sensitivities, and so on.
+Theory of mind is innate (‘from up above the Hao’), first appearing at about four years of age.
+It continues to develop through the years and can be trained both in reach and accuracy.
+Crucially, theory of mind enables us to posit the intentions of others and to explain and predict their actions.

 It has been suggested that the neural basis of theory of mind resides in ‘mirror neurons’, which fire when we carry out a particular action, and also when we observe that same action in another.
-The neurons ‘mirror’ the actions of the other such that they become ours, or like ours.
-This enables us to interpret the actions and infer the beliefs, intents, desires, and emotions that motivated them.
-Mirror neuron abnormalities may underlie certain cognitive disorders, in particular autism.
+The neurons ‘mirror’ the actions of the other such that they become ours, or as ours, enabling us to infer the beliefs, emotions, and desires that led to them.
+Mirror neuron abnormalities may underlie certain cognitive disorders such as autism and autism spectrum disorders.

 Empathy leads to compassion, which is one of the main motivators of altruism.
-Another, less flattering motivator of altruism is fear.
-In this case, altruism is an ego defence, a form of sublimation in which a person copes with his problems and anxieties by stepping outside himself and helping others.
-By concentrating on the needs of others, people in altruistic vocations such as nursing or teaching may be able to push their own needs into the background, where they can more easily be ignored and forgotten.
-Conversely, people who care for a disabled or elderly person, or even for healthy children, may experience profound anxiety and distress when this role is suddenly removed from them.
+Another, less flattering, motivator of altruism is fear or avoidance.
+In this case, altruism is an ego defence, a form of sublimation in which a person copes with her problems and anxieties by stepping outside herself and helping others.
+By concentrating on the needs of others, people in altruistic vocations such as nursing and teaching may be able to push their own needs into the background, where they can more easily be ignored or forgotten.
+Conversely, people who care for a disabled or elderly person may experience profound anxiety and distress, akin to ‘empty nest syndrome’, when this role is suddenly removed from them.

-Regardless of its motivator, altruism is good for our karma.
-In the short term, an altruistic act leaves us with an euphoric feeling, so-called 'helpers’ high'.
+It could be argued that this kind of defensive altruism is not true altruism, not least because of the eventual personal costs.
+But putting these complications to one side, altruism has many benefits for the altruist.
+Carrying out an altruistic act leaves us with a feeling of euphoria, the so-called helper’s high.
 In the longer term, altruism is associated with better mental and physical health and greater longevity.
-Kinder people are happier, and happier people are kinder, setting up a virtuous circle of altruism.
+Kinder people are happier, and happier people are kinder, establishing a virtuous circle of altruism.

-At a more social level, altruism acts as a signal of interactive and cooperative intentions, and also as a signal of resource availability and, by extension, of mating or partnering potential.
-It also opens up a debt account, encouraging others to reciprocate with resources and opportunities that are potentially of much greater value to us than those that we felt comfortable to give away.
-More broadly, altruism helps to maintain and preserve the social fabric that sustains and protects us, and that, for many, not only keeps us alive but also makes our life worth living.
+On a more social level, altruism serves as a signal of cooperative intentions, and also of resource availability and, by extension, of mating or partnering potential.
+It also opens up a debt account, encouraging others to reciprocate with resources and opportunities that are potentially of much greater value to us than those that we felt able and ready to part with.
+More broadly, altruism helps to establish and maintain the social fabric that nurtures and protects us, that keeps us alive and, much more than that, makes our life worth living.

 No surprise, then, that many psychologists and philosophers argue that there can be no such thing as true altruism, and that so-called empathy and altruism are mere tools of selfishness and self-preservation.
-According to them, the acts that people call altruistic are self-interested, if not because they relieve anxiety, then perhaps because they lead to pleasant feelings of pride and satisfaction; the expectation of honour or reciprocation; or the greater likelihood of a place in heaven; and even if none of the above, then at least because they relieve unpleasant feelings such as the guilt or shame of not having acted at all.
+On this account, the acts that people call altruistic are performed because they lead to pleasant feelings of pride and satisfaction, the expectation of honour or reciprocation, or the greater likelihood of a place in heaven; and even if none of the above, then at least because they relieve unpleasant feelings such as the guilt or shame of not having acted at all.

-This argument has been attacked on various grounds, but most gravely on the grounds of circularity: "the acts that people call altruistic are performed for selfish reasons, therefore they must be performed for selfish reasons."
+This argument has been attacked on various grounds, but most gravely for its faulty logic: ‘People who perform altruistic acts benefit from those acts, therefore altruistic acts are performed for the benefit of the people who perform them.’
 The bottom line, I think, is this.
-There can be no such thing as an ‘altruistic’ act that does not involve some element of self-interest, no such thing, for example, as an altruistic act that does not lead to some degree, no matter how small, of pride or satisfaction.
-Therefore, an act should not be written off as selfish or self-motivated simply because it includes some unavoidable element of self-interest.
-The act can still be counted as altruistic if the ‘selfish’ element is accidental; or, if not accidental, then secondary; or, if neither accidental nor secondary, then undetermining.
+There can be no such thing as an ‘altruistic’ act that does not involve some element of self-interest, no such thing, for example, as an altruistic act that does not lead to some degree, no matter how small, of pride or validation or satisfaction.
+Therefore, an act should not be written off as selfish or self-motivated simply because it includes some inevitable element of self-interest.
+The act can still be counted as altruistic if the ‘selfish’ element is accidental; or, if not accidental, then secondary; or, if neither accidental nor secondary, then un-determining.

-Only one question remains: how many so-called altruistic acts meet these criteria for true altruism?
+Only one question remains: how many so-called altruistic acts can meet these criteria for true altruism?